 Your parents/guardians are encouraged to visit any classroom.
-All parent/guardians and visitors shall contact the principal or supervisor prior to the visit so that a time may be arranged for the classroom visitation.
+All parents/guardians and visitors shall contact the principal or supervisor prior to the visit so that a time may be arranged for the classroom visitation.
 All visitors must check in at the Administrative Office for a visitor pass before going to a classroom.

-EASTMONT INTERMEDIATE-JUNIOR-SENIOR HIGH SCHOOL ACTIVITIES/ATHLETIC CODE OF CONDUCT
+ACTIVITIES/ATHLETIC CODE OF CONDUCT